About ECT and Asatru

 -Workshops and classes on music, art, history, literature, and Asatru religion and practice.

 -Vendors with a variety of Asatru themed crafts and jewelry.

--Children’s Raffle and Auction, who’s proceeds cover the registration fees for children 17 and younger.
+-ECT Raffle and Auction, who’s proceeds cover the programming and running of ECT each year.

 -Contests and competitions featuring prizes for winners.